albertoriva/apple/README.md

-# apple
+# apple.py
-A command-line tools that facilitates working with the ARACNE program.
+A command-line tool that facilitates working with the ARACNE program.

+(Coming soon).